KDAB/KDSingleApplication/README.md

 Licensing
 =========
-KDSingleApplication is (C) 2019-2021, Klarälvdalens Datakonsult AB, and is available under the terms of the MIT license (see LICENSE.MIT.txt).
+KDSingleApplication is (C) 2019-2021, Klarälvdalens Datakonsult AB, and is available under the terms of the MIT license (see LICENSES/MIT.txt).

 Contact KDAB at <info@kdab.com> if you need different licensing options.